CenterForOpenScience/cos-ansible-base/README.md

 $ invoke provision -i vagrant -u sloria1
 ```

-NOTE: You can also just run `invoke provision` with no arguments to provision the vagrant box.
+NOTE: You can also provision the vagrant box by running `invoke provision` with no arguments.

 Many of the roles have variables use variables defined in their `defaults/main.yml` file.
 You can override these on the command line with the `-e` option: